ThoughtWorksInc/DeepDarkFantasy/README.md

 In fact, there isn't even a core language!
 All feature(function, double, back propagation, pretty printing) is added as ordinary plugin so you can extend/subset the language as you can wish.
 # Patchouli Go!
+Example/Document is coming up.
+For now you can only read the code.

+Lang is the default language that is usable right off the shelf.
+EvalLang provide the capability to Evaluate a term and Back Propagate, ShowLang can pretty print stuff, and NextLang provide syntax sugar for Lambda Expression in the Network.

+However, none of those files does anymore than assembling 'feature provider' from ShowList (which pretty print operation related to List), EvalComb (which do evaluation and backpropagation on SKI/BCKW/Y Combinator), or whatNot.
+Reading EvalArrow -> EvalDouble -> EvalComb will get you know how stuff works.
+After that you can probably understand whatever just by tracing import dependency.
 # FA Q

 # Thank You Sir